sgraden/vpc/step-by-step-pages.md

 # Virtual Private Cloud Step-By-Step
 {: #tutorials}

-Use these comprehensive step-by-step guides to build and customize your VPC.
+Use these comprehensive step-by-step guides to build and customize your {{site.data.keyword.cloud}} VPC.

 <style>
     .solutionBox {